pub trait HostTcpSocket: Send {

 Bind the socket to the provided IP address and port.

-If the TCP/UDP port is zero, the socket will be bound to a random free port.
+bind to.
+If the TCP/UDP port is zero, the socket will be bound to a

 Bind can be attempted multiple times on the same socket, even with different arguments on each iteration.
 But never concurrently and only as long as the previous bind failed.
 Once a bind succeeds, the binding can’t be changed anymore.